-E. Anchoring and the use of other sources of information
+E. Anchoring and the Use of Other Sources of Information

-Another important response pattern comes from the fact that each respondent may interpret the Likert Scale differently and use different thresholds to decide between answer categories.
-One way of breaking the relationship between answer patterns and skills is to ask another person about the skills of the person of interest, which is why correlations between self-reports and other observer ratings are often used as evidence of validity (McCrae et al 2011).
-A priori, the other person is likely to have asymmetric information about the true skill level.
-Yet if it helps addressing the systematic bias, this may also provide an alternative or complementary manner to measure skills.
+Another important response pattern comes from the fact that each respondent may interpret the Likert scale differently and use different thresholds to decide between answer categories.
+One way of breaking the relationship between answer patterns and skills is to ask another person about the skills of the person of interest, which is why correlations between self-reports and other observer ratings are often used as evidence of validity (McCrae et al. 2011).
+A priori, the other person is likely to have asymmetric information about the true skill level, but if it helps address the systematic bias, this may also provide an alternative or complementary manner to measure skills.

 To test the validity and trade-offs, we collected proxy information from a number of different sources.
-First we asked the community health worker (CHW), a person well informed about different village members, based on her regular home-visits, to classify households according to their cognitive, noncognitive and technical skills (3 questions).
-In addition, we ask another household member, as well as two other village members (one at test and one at retest) to assess 14 specific skills of the respondent, answered on a Likert scale.
-Each person was also asked the same 14 questions about herself.
+First we asked the community health worker (CHW), a person well informed about different village members, based on their regular home visits, to classify households according to their cognitive, noncognitive, and technical skills (three questions).35 In addition, we ask another household member, as well as two other village members (one at test and one at retest), to assess 14 specific skills of the respondent, answered on a Likert scale.
+Each person was also asked the same 14 questions about themselves.